 14.BB The Scientific Council shall, subject to the availability of external resources:

-Develop a review of the threats from all forms of pollution to CMS-listed marine species, including cumulative impacts, and identify localities where marine pollution and migratory marine species significantly intersect;
+Identify priority forms of pollution affecting CMS-listed marine species and develop a review of these threats, including cumulative impacts, and identify localities where marine pollution and migratory marine species significantly intersect;

 Hold an expert workshop to identify priority species, populations and habitats for immediate action, based on findings of the review, and develop recommendations for consideration by ScC-SC8.

+In support of the workshop outlined in 14.BB b), establish a steering group of appropriate experts to guide the focus, agenda and other modalities of the workshop.

 Directed to the Secretariat